Table of contents

 That persona could look like:

-Katie is a female in her mid to late 20s.
-She lives in Melbourne, and spends her weekends exploring the city, taking photographs and discovering new vegan restaurants to try out with her big group of friends.
-She has a job at a tech company, is very active on social media, and has a cat named Luna.
+*Ari is a female in her mid tolate 20s.
+She lives in Brooklyn in New York City, and spends her weekends exploring the city taking photographs and discovering new vegan restaurants to try out with her big group of friends.
+She has a job at a tech company, is very active on social media, and has a long-haired dachshund named Chip. *

-With this profile in mind, you can imagine a specific customer and what would resonate with them, helping you focus and prioritise your marketing efforts.
+With this profile in mind, you can imagine a specific customer and what would resonate with them, helping you focus and prioritize your marketing efforts.

 How to use buyer personas